 1.5 -‘EVO Group’ means EVO Business Supplies Limited (company registered in England and Wales under company number 09060494 and whose registered office is at K House, Sheffield Business Park, Europa Link, Sheffield, S9 1XU) together with all members now or in the future of its group.

 1.6 -‘Goods’ means the goods or products which are to be sold under a contract between the Seller and the Customer.

-1.7 ‘Seller’ means BANNER (an EVO Group brand) being the trading and operating name of each of the following EVO Group companies (the legal entity with which the Customer will trade shall be specified upon receipt or acknowledgement by BANNER of any purchase order received) – (1) BANNER GROUP LIMITED (company registered in England and Wales under company number 05510758); and (2) BANNER BUSINESS SOLUTIONS LIMITED (company registered in England and Wales under company number 02405637) – in each case whose registered office is at K House, Sheffield Business Park, Europa Link, Sheffield, S9 1XU.
+1.7 -‘Seller’ means BANNER (an EVO Group brand) being the trading and operating name of each of the following EVO Group companies (the legal entity with which the Customer will trade shall be specified upon receipt or acknowledgement by BANNER of any purchase order received) – (1) Banner Group Limited (company registered in England and Wales under company number 05510758); or (2) Banner Business Solutions Limited (company registered in England and Wales under company number 02405637) – in each case whose registered office is at K House, Sheffield Business Park, Europa Link, Sheffield, S9 1XU.